An Unplugged Nighttime Routine That Actually Works

 Don't try to change everything at once.
 Pick one change: the 30-minute screen rule.
 Tonight, put your phone down 30 minutes before you want to sleep.
 Read a physical book instead.

 That's it.
+You can even generate a doomscroll receipt first to see exactly how much time your bedtime scrolling is costing you.
 If you do that for three nights in a row, something interesting starts to happen.
 You sleep better.
 You wake up less groggy.
 And the next night, putting the phone down doesn't feel like a sacrifice - it feels like relief.

 Why does this work?
-Because screen time apps that block other apps - like PageLock - make the phone-free evening automatic rather than a matter of willpower.
+Because PageLock makes the phone-free evening automatic rather than a matter of willpower.
+Every gated app requires reading to unlock, and at night when you're tired, reading a few pages is far more likely to make you sleepy than it is to keep you up.
 Learn how PageLock helps build the habit.

 PageLock is available on the App Store.
 Start reading today and be more present.